-Museo Sans Rounded / Website : Proxima Nova / Accent font: Swister
+Museo Sans Rounded / Website: Proxima Nova / Accent font: Swister/ ITC Bookman for headings

-Legals
+Legals/ Footnotes

-Museo Sans Rounded 100 8pt
+Museo Sans Rounded 100 8pt min.

-To maximise legibility the following should be considered:
+To maximise legibility of bocy copy the following should be considered:

 - Copy should be reproduced at a minimum size of 10 points for Vision Australia guidelines - Reversed type should always be in a heavier weight than regular - All text should be set horizontally for body copy and never be stretched or condensed. - Body copy should always be aligned with a left ragged margin, no orphans or widows, no hyphenation, balance ragged lines where necessary - Limit the use of italics and caps in copy and ensure any useage is consistent across the material being created.
-No ampersands to be used.